 The grass is greener on the other side.
 I know, because I’ve been there.
 But just how big is this hill that I’ll have to climb to get there?
 Hopefully not as high as it was the last time I passed over it.

-One thought on “From qwerty to Dvorak to qwerty”
+2 thoughts on “From qwerty to Dvorak to qwerty”

 1. Exactly the same experience I had.